femundfilou/kirby-moments/docs/configuration.md

 ## Use a different page for display

 You can change the visible parent of your moments.
 This will replace your `storeid` in the lightbox url, but still upload all images to your storage page.
+The storage page will redirect to this page.

 ```php
 return [